jcabaiova/RDFDataAnalyser/README.md

  * geonamesOntology.nt - importing entities according to GeoNames ontology
  * geoNamesDbpediaMappings.nt - importing mapping links between Dbpedia and GeoNames entities

 Examples databases are in directory Resources.
-Path to database is set in class DbAccess in constructor:
+Path to database has to be set in the variable URL in the class DbAccess in constructor:
 ```java
 this.URL = "jdbc:sqlite:"+this.getClass().getResource("/db/rdfDataFinal.db").getFile().toString();
 ```